 Water savings: up to 67.5 ML/yr

 About the project:

-This project consists of two sub-projects: the New Melbourne Market Relocation, and the City of Whittlesea.
+This project consists of two sub-projects: the New Melbourne Market Relocation sub-project and the City of Whittlesea sub-project.
 Stormwater will be collected from the large roof areas of the Melbourne Wholesale Markets and will then be treated and reused onsite for washing down floors, toilet flushing and filling flower buckets.
-The City of Whittlesea will construct an irrigation system to use excess stormwater harvested from the Melbourne Wholesale Markets to irrigate the community facilities, reserves and nearby sporting fields.
+The City of Whittlesea will construct an irrigation system to use excess stormwater harvested from the Melbourne Wholesale Markets for storage and to irrigate the community facilities, reserves and nearby sporting fields.

 - Improving the security of water supplies in Australia, without adding to greenhouse emissions.

 - Reducing demand on potable water supplies.

 - Helping to reduce the impact of urban runoff on water quality in receiving waters.